TZstatsADS/Spr2017-proj4-team13/doc/README.md

 The doc directory contains the report or presentation files.
 It can have subfolders.

-Our evaluation report is "main.pdf", where relevant script can be found in "main.rmd". 、
+Our evaluation report is "main.pdf", where relevant script can be found in "main.rmd".
+The ppt used for presentation can also be found here.